 - 31 Home Improvement Blogs You Need To Be Following

 Hack alert!
 This type of blog post is the best way to get backlinks.
-Get in touch with each blogger by sending them an email letting them know they made your list.
+Contact each blogger and let them know they made your list.
 Then, ask them for a backlink from their blog.
-It’s not going to work with every blogger, but you could end up with 5 backlinks every time you write this type of blog post.
+Winning!

-This next idea is perfect for listing resources.
+This next blog post idea is so easy.
 If you are an expert in your niche, you probably have a bookmarks folder full of useful links you could be sharing.

-Here are some ideas for someone with an SEO blog.
+Here are some blog post ideas for someone with an SEO blog.